-Welcome to part 6 of our Getting Started with SOLIDWORKS Simulation series.
+Welcome to part 6 of our Introduction to SOLIDWORKS Simulation series.
 This time we will be showing you how to run the study and interpret your results.

 If you haven't seen our previous entries, here is where to get caught up:

 Now that we've applied our materials, defined our connections, specified our fixtures and loads, and generated our mesh, it's time to run the study.

 After the calculations are complete, SOLIDWORKS Simulation will automatically create a Results folder with default results plots.
 You can choose which default plots are created.
 Click the Simulation menu, then Options, then Default Options.

 To create additional plots, simply right click on the Results folder and choose one of the available plot types including stress, strain, displacement, safety factor and more.

 Here we're viewing a Von Mises stress plot.
 The legend is initially scaled to the minimum and maximum plot values, but you can edit the legend to appear however you'd like.
 Click the top or bottom value to change the upper and lower limits.
 Double click on the legend to access the full set of Chart Options.

 There are several plot tools available to help us visualize the results:

 Section plots can be used to slice through the model at specific locations.

 The Isoclipping tool isolates areas above or below a specific value.
 This allows us to quickly identify the highest stress locations, for example.